 Hundreds of deaths and thousands of serious bleeding events have been linked to a similar blood thinner, Pradaxa.
-So far, there have been thousands of Pradaxa lawsuits filed by victims and their families.
+So far, there have been hundreds of Pradaxa lawsuits filed by victims and their families.
 If you or someone you love has taken Xarelto and suffered from severe side effects, you may consider filing a Xarelto lawsuit to receive compensation.

 Xarelto may already be on the same dangerous path that Pradaxa has taken.
 In 2012, a number of deaths and serious bleeding events were attributed to Xarelto.